Ten Principles That Shape Outcomes in Palm Beach County Real Estate

 How to Use It

-Lead with cash or verifiable funds to remove doubt, then refinance post-close if terms improve.
-As a seller, reward clean timing over a complicated number.
+As a buyer, lead with cash or verifiable funds to remove doubt, then refinance post-close if terms improve.
+As a seller, weight certainty and timeline at least as heavily as price when evaluating competing offers.

 Spatial Value